Re-Opening, Open, Closed, Explore Virtual NYC

 Go HIGH or Go Home

-Top of the Rock, Empire State Building, One World Observatory or Edge?
+Top of the Rock, Empire State Building, One World Observatory, Edge or the new SUMMIT which opens Oct 2021?
 Which is best and, if we have to choose, which should we visit?
 There is no easy answer, but here are some facts to help guide your choice.

 - Empire State Building - (86 and 102 floors) Best for patient movie and history buffs who need to check it off their bucket list.
 Recently redone indoor 102nd Floor Observatory